Krypel20/Snake-Online-SFML/README.md

 # SnakeSFML
-Simple Snake game project based on SFML libary and winsock server connection.
+Simple Snake game based on SFML libary and winsock client-server connection.

 *Still in progress*